Skip to main content

 Think of GLM Coding Plan as renting access to a high-performance AI model at a fraction of the cost of alternatives like OpenAI's API or Anthropic's Claude API.
 The trade-off is clear: strong capabilities at a low price, but you handle the tool integration yourself.

-Zhipu AI GLM Coding Plan Pricing
+Zhipu AI GLM API Pricing 2026

 For context, the OpenAI API and Anthropic API charge per token, which can quickly add up for heavy users.
 GLM Coding Plan's flat-rate pricing makes budgeting predictable, though heavy users on the Lite tier might hit limits faster than expected.